lfepy/lfepy/README.md

 # lfepy

-**lfepy** is a Python package for local feature extraction.
-It provides feature extraction from images, facilitating AI tasks like object detection, facial recognition, and classification.
+**Local Feature Extractors for Python** is a Python package for local descriptors.
+It provides feature extraction from grayscale images, facilitating AI tasks like object detection, facial recognition, and classification.

 ## Table of Contents